CaptainCrouton89/AlariaWiki/Ta Akikis.md

 Tags:

-Burial grounds for great chiefs.
+Burial grounds for great chiefs of Ta Minn